rust-lang/rfcs/text/0000-typed-context-injection.md

 There are several areas in which this proposal could be extended:

 1. `Cx` could be subjected to more sophisticated inference rules, allowing for more "macro magic" and general convenience.
-Luckily, because of the conservative nature of the current inference rules, almost all conceivable additions to the inference engine should be backwards compatible.
+Luckily, because of the conservative nature of the current inference rules, almost all conceivable improvements to the inference engine should be backwards compatible.
-2. Context could be passed implicitly, reducing the verbosity required to define a new context.
-This is, once again, a strict addition to the feature and should therefore not be made impossible by the adoption of this proposal.
+2. Context parameters could be added to functions and passed to their calls to children implicitly, which would reduce the verbosity required to define a new context.
+This is, once again, a strict addition to the proposed feature and should therefore not be made impossible by the adoption of this proposal.
-3. Traits could automatically be given a userland `Cx` GAT parameter which, through implicit context passing, could automatically add support for indirect context passing across "context-blind" functions without having to adjust the existing Rust trait definitions.
+3. Traits could automatically be given a userland `Cx` GAT parameter which, through implicit context passing, could automatically add support for indirect context passing across "context-blind" traits without having to adjust the existing Rust trait definitions.
 4. Integration with variadic generics could allow more "trait magic" to be done with `CxRaw`.